 Now, switch this around.
 They will have left certain details out or not offered a lot of depth.
 This gives you the perfect opportunity to prompt them for more depth.
 Listen carefully and note down any questions you could potentially ask about.

 If they have just told you that they nearly missed the event because of an unwell relative, then ask them how this person is feeling now.
-If they tell you that they watched an episode of their favourite programme and was disappointed, encourage them to offer details about what was wrong.
+If they tell you that they watched an episode of their favorite program and was disappointed, encourage them to offer details about what was wrong.

 People often need prompts from the other to know that a topic of conversation is interesting to both parties.